Monica Turner: Life and career

 Turner was raised in the suburbs of Long Island just outside New York City.
 Her father was a self-employed lawyer and her mother was a Girl Scouts executive.
 Turner obtained her B.S in Biology summa cum laude from Fordham University in 1980.
 Turner went on to receive her Ph.D. in Ecology from the University of Georgia.

 After finishing her Ph.D., she stayed at the University of Georgia as a postdoctoral researcher.
 She worked with Eugene P. Odum to examine the changes in land use in the Georgia landscape, one of the earliest US landscape ecology studies.

 In 1986, together with Frank Golley, Turner helped organize the first American meeting for landscape ecology.
 In 1987, after completion of her postdoctoral research, Turner went on to become a staff scientist at the Oak Ridge National Laboratory.
 At Oak Ridge, Turner began a project on the spatial distribution of land use in forests of the southern Appalachian Mountains.

+Throughout her career, Turner has published around 250 scientific papers.